Smartphone Addiction Is More Dangerous Than Drug Addiction

 In July 2018, The World Health Organization (WHO) included a section in the 11th revision of the International Classification of Diseases (ICD) about “Gaming Disorder.”
 What is this section focused on?
 This section focuses on disorders caused by the excessive playing of video games (addictive nature) regardless of system or platform.

 We all are aware of the fact that due to the emergence of technology, the demand and popularity of mobile video gaming in the past recent years and up to this day have increased a lot.
-This can be the reason for The World Health Organization considers video game addiction as a disorder.
+This is the reason for The World Health Organization considers video game addiction as a disorder.

 Kids smartphone video games